Laurence Manning

 Laurence Manning (July 20, 1899 – April 10, 1972) was a Canadian science fiction author.

+Early life

 Manning was born in Saint John, New Brunswick, and attended Kings College in Halifax, Nova Scotia.
 As did his two older brothers, Manning signed up to participate in WWI, but he was too young - when the War ended, he was still in training, and never saw action overseas.
 He signed his attestation papers for the RFC on 14 May 1918.
+Manning lost his two older brothers at very early ages: the oldest Frederick Charles died of wounds suffered fighting for the 85th Battalion, C.E.F in the battle of Vimy Ridge, France, on April 9, 1917; James Harold suffered wounds in the same battle but survived the war.
+He died working as an engineer for the Standard Oil Company in Maturin, Venezuela, in October, 1924 at age 27.